The toughest challenges remaining for the undefeated DII women's basketball teams | NCAA.com

-RANKINGS: Drury is the new No. 1 in the latest Power 10
+RANKINGS: Drury is the new No. 1, two teams debut in the latest Power 10

 Let's take a quick look at how the remaining three teams have fared so far and what is left on their chase for an undefeated season.